johnandersen777/johnandersen777.github.io/content/posts/chadig.md

   - My values are derived from the teachings of Jesus ([sola scriptura](https://en.wikipedia.org/wiki/Sola_scriptura)) who is the Christ and the Son of God.
 - Romans 12:21.
 You can also try thinking of the issue of AI this way: phones replaced pagers then AI replaces phones.
 AI acts on your behalf.
 You do not want it acting in bad karma ways.
 You want Godly AI.
 AI, if we guide it, can help guide us to do good.
 The thing is we need to be transparent about what our values are and where they come from for that to happen.
   - https://pdxjohnny.github.io/a_guide_to_good/#on-religon

+> I hope some of you acctually read and understand this instead of jumping to conclusions.